dburriss/dburriss.github.io/_posts/2017-12-08-an-argument-for-fsharp.md

 ### Mindset is key

-Selecting for people who pick up new languages is **selecting for people who enjoy learning new things on their own time**.
+At the rate that information based industries change it is impossible knowing everything.
+More important is that you can acquire new skills efficiently and effectively.
+Selecting for people who pick up new languages is **selecting for people who actively pursue skill acquisition**.
 This is often the number one identifier I see in hiring between average developers and awesome developers.
 When those languages span different programming paradigms like imperative and functional, then you have someone who is really pushing their comfort zones to find better solutions.
 That mindset is hard to teach and one you really want on your team.
+At the very least it is someone who is willing to pick up what needs to be done on the job.

 ## An argument for functional programming